 Is your Cal Poly department or organization planning an event that fosters diversity and inclusion on campus?
-The Diversity Funding Committee (DFC) was established by Career Services and campus collaborators, with support from the Career Partners Program, to provide funding to foster diversity and inclusion among faculty, staff and students at Cal Poly.
+The Diversity Funding Committee is proud offer funding to support campus events.

 The Diversity Funding Committee was established by Career Services and campus collaborators, with support from the Career Partners Program, in response to the need of fostering campus diversity and inclusion among our faculty, staff, and students at Cal Poly San Luis Obispo.
 Guided by Cal Poly's Statements on Diversity and Commitment to Community, the DFC shall work together to allocate funding to Cal Poly's campus community to increase understanding of diversity and inclusion.